vitaut/vitaut.net/_posts/2023-06-04-printing-double.md

 upon it again and decided to write this blog post explaining the problems with some of the top answers.

-Consider the accepted answer with almost 500 upvotes.
+Consider the (now removed) top answer with almost 500 upvotes.
 The first part of it gives us this method:

 ```c++